veeCan54/03-SplitHorizonDNS/README.md

 ## Summary

 **What did I learn?**
-I implemented one use case for Split View DNS.
-This architecture could also be used when we want to redirect a canary release internally first before rolling it out to the users.
+1. I implemented one use case for Split View DNS.
+2. This architecture could also be used when we want to redirect a canary release internally first before rolling it out to the users.

 **No Mistakes this time - bonus points instead**
-I made a small next step in automating my infrastructure.
+1. I made a small next step in automating my infrastructure.
 Now I am able to reuse my simple corporate website from a git repository in any future projects.
+2. ***Edit: After I finished this is when I realized that in order to have HTTPS enabled on a static website hosted on S3, we need to be using Cloudfront.
+Ok.
+So in the real world for this use case, it needs to be implemented integrating with CloudFront***.

 **TODO?**
-More hands on labs!
+1. More hands on labs!
 Networking, here I come.
+2. Do a Hands on exercise for enabling an HTTPS website on S3.